Simple Guide To Guitar Amp Controls

 An embedded YouTube video is missing from here because you have video cookies disabled.

-Next Up: Lesson 3 - Open String Names
+Next Up: Open String Names

 Well done!
 Let's jump into the next lesson of the course.